steviecs/steviecs.github.io/src/content/blog/ai-as-a-brand-identity.md

 I'm talking about those that fall into 4 & 3, and sometimes even 2.
 These are startups that, more often than not, should be treating AI capabilities as complementary features to an otherwise viable product, rather than shoving it out onto center stage.

 The current landscape of web3 startups is a sobering example of the blast radius that can come with marketing yourself into a corner without an escape hatch.
-You took the megaphone and loudly told the world that your company is only really good for one thing - but now _everybody_ is good at that thing (AI), or that thing _kind of flopped_ (blockchain).
+You took a megaphone and loudly told the world that your company is only really good for one thing - but now _everybody_ is good at that thing (AI), or that thing _kind of flopped_ (blockchain).

 I'm not pontificating that going all-in on the next big thing as an identity is a patently bad move across the board.
 Depending on your goals and resiliency it could be a good one, but we want to consider it's impact on the longevity of our business: